Saint Regis University: CNN coverage

 On December 15, 2005, CNN aired a report on diploma mills and terrorism.
-The reported explained that "H-1B visas can be issued to anyone who is highly skilled and can get a job in the U.S. McDevitt is concerned a phony advanced degree could be the first step for someone in a terrorist sleeper cell."
+The reported explained that "H-1B visas can be issued to anyone who is highly skilled and can get a job in the U.S. During the report, United States Attorney James McDevitt voiced concerns that a phony advanced degree could be the first step for someone in a terrorist sleeper cell."

 The report explained how the United States Secret Service "bought their own degree for a perfect terrorist candidate, although theirs was fictional."
 The person was "Mohammed Syed", who had no formal education, but chemical training and chemical engineering with the Syrian army.
 "The Secret Service even added to Syed's application that he needed a degree quickly, so he could find employment and obtain an H-1B visa, allowing him to stay in the US."
 Furthermore, "In less than a month, the imaginary Syrian army expert was notified James Monroe University was awarding him three advanced degrees in engineering and chemistry, all for $1,277".
+From the CNN report: "What is surprising is just how this potential hole in homeland security was discovered.
+It turns out, the fake universities selling fake degrees were done in by a real physics professor from the fully-accredited University of Illinois, who was conducting more of his own investigation than a research project."

+Congressional interest in the case prompted US Congresswoman Betty McCollum and two of her colleagues to draft anti-diploma mill legislation.
+They sought the assistance of Vice Presidents of the Council for Higher Education Accreditation (CHEA) and the American Association of Collegiate Registrars and Admissions Officers, as well as Alan Contreras of Oregon's Office of Degree Authorization and George Gollin, a CHEA Board of Directors member and University of Illinois professor.